Joe Biden cancels events after positive COVID test – DW – 07/18/2024

 Pelosi recently said in an interview that it was up to Biden to decide whether he would run, making headlines by failing to back him explicitly.

-On Wednesday, powerful Democrats Senate Majority Leader Chuck Schumer and House Democratic Leader Hakeem Jeffries encouraged the party to delay for a week plans to hold the virtual vote to renominate Biden.
+On Wednesday, powerful Schumer and House Democratic Leader Hakeem Jeffries encouraged the party to delay for a week plans to hold the virtual vote to renominate Biden.

 The move to schedule the roll call, which would come weeks before the Democratic National Convention opens in Chicago in mid-August.